hvdwolf/OsmAnd-UKpostcodes/README.md

 * Inside the folder where you cloned or unzipped the zip file do:
   - Windows: `python 02_create_postcode_map.py`
   - Linux: `./02_create_postcode_map.py`
-  - After some time you will have the "Uk_postcodes_poi_europe.obf" of around 98~100MB in this folder where you started the script
+  - After some time you will have the "UK_postcodes_poi_europe.obf" of around 98~100MB in this folder where you started the script